da-penguin-guy/Virgil/README.md

 Virgil is a network protocol for controlling audio devices using JSON-formatted messages over TCP.
 It uses mDNS for Virgil Controller and supports real-time parameter control and status monitoring.

+While the Virgil Documentation is in progress, virgil version 2.0.0 is finished and will not have any protocol-level changes made.
+If there are discrepancies in documentation or clarification needed, please create an issue.

 **This is Virgil Protocol 2.0.0**

 In previous versions of the virgil protocol, devices were categorized in Master/Slave/Server/Client.
 That no longer exists